errolpascua/errolpascua.github.io/about.md

 I am a practitioner of **Tabimina Balintawak** and an **apprentice feeder**, which has strengthened my appreciation for timing, precision, and structured progression — skills that translate well to technical problem-solving.

+I also have a strong interest in **automotive engineering**, particularly **Japanese cars**, **turbocharged four-cylinder platforms**, and **Subarus**.
+I enjoy learning how mechanical, electrical, and control systems interact, and how design tradeoffs impact performance, reliability, and longevity.

 I also enjoy:
 - 🖨️ 3D printing and designing small functional parts
 - 🎮 Video games